bcgsc/mavis/docs/source/usermanual.rst

 Determining Input Parameters
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-There are some parameters that need to be computed from the bam files.
+There are some parameters that need to be computed from the :term:`bam` files.
 This can generally be done by running the profile_bam.py script found in the tools directory

 .. code-block:: bash